Introduction to Automated Negotiation: The History of Automated Negotiation

 Initially, most research on automated negotiation focused on the most basic type of negotiations with two agents negotiating over a small set of possible agreements with linear utility functions~\cite{anac2010}.
 However, over the years, more and more researchers have started investigating more complex negotiation scenarios.
-For example, several researchers have studied negotiation domains with with non-linear utility functions and with an extremely large number of possible agreements~\cite{ito2008nonlinear, marsaMaestre2009nonlinear}.
-This was even taken a step further by considering domains in which the calculation of the utility of just a single proposal is already computationally complex problem~\cite{deJonge2015nb3,deJonge2017dbrane,deJonge2022multiObjectiveVRP}.
+For example, several researchers have studied negotiation domains with non-linear utility functions and with an extremely large number of possible agreements~\cite{ito2008nonlinear, marsaMaestre2009nonlinear}.
+This was later taken even a step further by considering negotiations in which the evaluation of just a single proposal was already computationally complex problem~\cite{deJonge2015nb3,deJonge2017dbrane,deJonge2022multiObjectiveVRP}.

-Other researchers have focused on multi-lateral negotiations (negotiations between 3 or more agents)~\cite{Nguyen2004MultipleConcurrentNegotiations,Endriss2006,deJonge2015nb3,aydougan2017saop}, or the use of machine learning algorithms such as deep learning and reinforcement learning to train negotiation algorithms~ \cite{Sengupta2021,Bakker2019RLBOA}.
+Other researchers have focused on multilateral negotiations (negotiations between 3 or more agents)~\cite{Nguyen2004MultipleConcurrentNegotiations,Endriss2006,deJonge2015nb3,aydougan2017saop}, or the use of machine learning algorithms such as deep learning and reinforcement learning to train negotiation algorithms~ \cite{Sengupta2021,Bakker2019RLBOA}.

 Most of these developments have also been closely mirrored by the various editions of ANAC.
-For example, ANAC 2014 involved negotiations with non-linear utility functions and extremely large search spaces~\cite{anac2014}, while from 2015 to 2018 ANAC focused on multi-lateral negotiations\cite{anac2015}.
-Then, in 2019 and 2020 the focus shifted back to small, bilateral negotiations, but in which each agent only had \textit{partial} knowledge about its own utility function~\cite{anac2019}.
+For example, ANAC 2014 involved negotiations with non-linear utility functions and extremely large search spaces~\cite{anac2014}, while from 2015 to 2018 ANAC focused on multilateral negotiations~\cite{anac2015}.
+Then, in 2019 and 2020 the focus shifted back to small, bilateral negotiations, but in which each agent only had \textit{partial} knowledge about its own preferences~\cite{anac2019}.
 After that, several editions focused on the use of machine learning to allow the agents to learn the characteristics of their opponents, from earlier negotiations~\cite{renting}.
-Furthermore, from 2017 onward the ANAC competition was divided into a `main league' and one or more sub-leagues focusing on more specialized negotiation problems, such as high computational complexity in the game of Diplomacy~\cite{dejonge2019challengeOfNegotiation}, multi-lateral negotiations in a supply-chain environment~\cite{Mohammad2019SCML} negotiations between computers and humans~\cite{anac2017HumanAgentLeague}, and negotiations in the game of Werewolves~\cite{anac2019}.
+Furthermore, from 2017 onward the ANAC competition was divided into a `main league' and one or more sub-leagues focusing on more specialized negotiation problems, such as high computational complexity in the game of Diplomacy~\cite{dejonge2019challengeOfNegotiation}, multilateral negotiations in a supply-chain environment~\cite{Mohammad2019SCML} negotiations between computers and humans~\cite{anac2017HumanAgentLeague}, and negotiations in the game of Werewolves~\cite{anac2019}.